2019–20 Norwich City F.C. season

-The 2019–20 season was Norwich City's first season back in the Premier League after winning the EFL Championship last season.
+The 2019–20 season was Norwich City's first season back in the Premier League after winning the EFL Championship the previous season.
 This season, they participated in the Premier League, FA Cup and EFL Cup.
 The season covered the period from 1 July 2019 to 26 July 2020.

 Norwich finished 20th (last position) and became the first team to suffer a fifth relegation from the Premier League.